xohaeb/systronlab.github.io/_people/kavan-fatehi.md

 name: "Kavan Fatehi" # The person's name
 role: "Research Associate" # The person's role (e.g. "PhD Student")
 photo: '/img/people/kavan.jpg' # OPTIONAL: If not used, it will use the placeholder photo
-site: '' # OPTIONAL: A link to the person's personal website
 ---

 <!-- PUT THE PERSON'S DESCRIPTION OR RESEARCH OVERVIEW HERE -->